katjam/tech-exeter-try-elm/PITCHME.md

 # This talk will

-- Shine a liitle light on Elm and why I enjoy using it
+- Shine a little light on Elm and why I enjoy using it

 ---